AdaCore/spark2014/docs/ug/en/appendix/implementation_defined_pragmas.rst

 of the rules given above for determining the SPARK_Mode of the first section of a child unit.]

-All of the above notwithstanding, the interactions between SPARK_Mode and protected units follow a slightly different model, not so closely tied to syntactic enclosure.
-Roughly speaking, the rules for a protected unit follow from the rules given for other constructs after notionally rewriting the protected unit as a package.
+The rules for a protected
+unit follow from the rules given for other constructs after notionally rewriting the protected unit as a package.